Robert Jarni: Pécs

-On 24 November 2014, Jarni was announced as the new manager of Hungarian side Pécsi MFC.
-When Jarni took over the club, it was at second last position in the league table and he successfully finished the season at 11th Position.
-Despite finishing 11th in the 2014–15 season, the club lost its professional licence due to financial difficulties and gained admittance to the fourth tier of the Hungarian league system in time for the start of the following season.
-The relegation saw owner Dezső Matyi leaving the club after 8 years, when he sold his share to the city of Pécs and this forced Jarni also to quit the club, ending his stint with Pécsi MFC.
+On 24 November 2014, Jarni was announced as the new manager of Hungarian side Pécs.
+When Jarni took over the club, it was in second last position in the league table, and he successfully finished the season in eleventh place.
+Despite finishing eleventh in the 2014–15 season, the club lost its professional licence due to financial difficulties and gained admittance to the fourth tier of the Hungarian league system in time for the start of the following season.
+The relegation saw owner Dezső Matyi leaving the club after eight years, when he sold his share to the city of Pécs and this forced Jarni also to quit the club, ending his stint with Pécs.

 Puskás Akadémia

-On 16 April 2016, on the 30th matchday and three matches before the end of 2015–16 season, Puskás Akadémia FC lost to relegation rivals Békéscsaba 1912 Előre at the Pancho Arena, falling to last position and a relegation spot for the first time in the season.
+On 16 April 2016, on the 30th matchday and three matches before the end of 2015–16 season, Puskás Akadémia lost to relegation rivals Békéscsaba at the Pancho Arena, falling to last position and a relegation spot for the first time in the season.
 As a result, Jarni was dismissed as head coach.